appcollective82/Facetap/Privacy_Policy.md

 If you have any questions about this Privacy Policy, You can contact us:

 By visiting this page on our website: https://appcollective82.wordpress.com/

+***

+📱 FaceTap – Privacy Policy
+Last updated: June 3, 2025

+We respect your privacy.
+FaceTap does not collect, store, or share any personal data.

+Contact Access
+To use FaceTap, you may optionally add a contact with a photo and FaceTime address.
+This information stays entirely on your device and is not sent anywhere.
+It is only used to display the contact and allow quick access to FaceTime.

+No ads

+No tracking

+No analytics

+No data sharing

+Everything is local and private.